 The Connecticut Early Learning and Development Standards (Spanish) document includes Essential Dispositions, Guiding Principles, and stages in learning and development across eight domains of learning.

 - Social studies

 Visit this page to download CT ELDS or CT Documentation and Observation for Teaching System (CT DOTS) documents or to order materials.

 CT ELDS Resources for Families

-The CT ELDS help all of the adults in a child’s life talk with each other using the same words and think about experiences that will help that child reach the next steps in development.
+The CT ELDS help all of the adults in a child’s life — their teachers, family, and others — talk with each other about children’s learning and development.
+They also help guide adults to think about the experiences that will help that child reach the next steps in development.